leanprover-community/mathlib4/scripts/README.md

   https://leanprover-community.github.io/install/macos.html
   If these web pages are deprecated or removed, we should remove these scripts.

+**Tool for manual maintenance**
+- `fix_unused.py`
+  Bulk processing of unused variable warnings, replacing them with `_`.

+**Analyzing Mathlib's import structure**
+- `unused_in_pole.sh <target>` calls `lake exe pole --loc --to <target>` to compute the longest pole to a given target module (defaults to `Mathlib`), and then feeds this into `lake exe unused` to analyze transitively unused imports.
+  Generates `unused.md` containing a markdown table showing the unused imports, and suggests `lake exe graph` commands to visualize the largest "rectangles" of unused imports.

 **CI workflow**
 - `mk_all.lean`
   run via `lake exe mk_all`, regenerates the import-only files